LosKeeper/network-analyzer/README.md

 ## Compilation
 To execute the program, you must first compile it using the command `make`.
 This will create an executable file called `sniffer` in the `bin` folder.
+You can also use the command `make test` to compile the program and test it whith the files in the `test` folder.

 ## Usage
 To use the programm, you must run the executable file `sniffer` with the following arguments: